Rough opal pieces. Photo by Deidre Wollard. Licensed under CC By 2.0.

 Silicone Treatments

-Silicone isn’t normally injected into stones.
+Silicone isn't normally injected into stones.
 However, people can smear it onto stones and then place them in a vacuum bowl.
 The vacuum will suck the silicone into the cracks.
-Although this is a simple enhancement, it’s best conducted by a professional on stones that have already been cut and polished.
+Although this is a simple enhancement, let a professional conduct it on stones that have already been cut and polished.

 Gerald Wykoff, CSM GG